Skip to content

 How often should you review your life insurance?

 A good rule of thumb is to give your life insurance an annual check-up.
-However, significant events like moving house, expanding your family, or a change in income would also be good times to give it a review.
+However, significant events like moving house, expanding your family, or a change in income would also be good times to give it a once-over.

 When should you change your life insurance?